chriskolb/SDDR-Species/README.md

 # single-species-models

 This folder contains the necessary code for the single-species SDDR models as well as the comparison benchmarks.
-The included folders contain the necessary `deepregression` repo, the single-species data sets, the pre-computed Bayesian Optimization results, auxiliary scripts for data pre-processing and the model formulas, as well as the output of the scripts below.
+Nested folders contain the necessary `deepregression` repo, the single-species data sets, the pre-computed Bayesian Optimization results, auxiliary scripts for data pre-processing and the model formulas, as well as the output of the scripts below.

 - **`bayes-hopt-single.R`**
 This script performs Bayesian Hyperparameter Optimization using Gaussian processes as a surrogate model for all 7 species and 3 predictor types.
 Subsequently, the optimized model is randomly initialized and trained ten times to produce the final performance results. (runs for quite some days!)